GuanceCloud/guance-docs/docs/en/integrations/tencent_postgresql.md

       "LastTime"    : "2021-07-27 03:12:01",
       "MaxCostTime" : "101.828125",
       "MinCostTime" : "101.828125",
-      "message"     : "{慢查询 JSON 数据}"
+      "message"     : "{Slow query JSON data}"
   }
 }

 ```

-> * Note: The fields in tags and Fields may change with subsequent updates *
+> Note: The fields in tags and Fields may change with subsequent updates
 >
 > Tip 1: The tags value is supplemented by a custom object
 >